Posted: Thursday, 23 August 2018 @ 12:20

-weather gloomier, it can be easy to feel a little run-down; however, bear in mind that Autumn is one of the most beautiful times of
+As Autumn approaches, and the thought of shorter days and gloomier weather looms, it can be easy to feel a little run-down.
+But let's keep in mind that Autumn is one of the most beautiful times of

 starts all over again when it gets crisp in the Fall."